aspose-cells/Aspose.Cells-API-References/english/go-cpp/WorkbookSettings/GetQuotePrefixToStyle/_index.md

 ## GetQuotePrefixToStyle function

-Indicates whether setting <see cref="Style.QuotePrefix"/> property when entering the string value(which starts  with single quote mark ) to the cell
+Indicates whether setting Style.QuotePrefix property when entering the string value(which starts  with single quote mark ) to the cell

 ```go